 Often, an outer shell of geometry that hides internal meshes from view is not completely closed.
-The outer geometry may contain small gaps or discontinuities that nevertheless effectively block a viewer from making out internal details.
+The outer geometry may contain small gaps or discontinuities, but still block a viewer from making out internal details.
 For example, in this motor, the chain passes through the exterior shell through small holes:

 In cases like these, you still want to hide the internal meshes.
 Therefore, when determining which triangles are occluded, the jacketing algorithm can bridge small gaps, acting as if those gaps were covered by a mesh.
 This allows you to get the benefit of hiding the internal occluded parts, even if the occluding meshes are not completely sealed.